-Amherstburg: 141 FI Students
+Amherstburg: 155 FI Students

 Belle River Public School (dual track) implemented the JK-8 FI program in the 2014-2015 school year.
 This came as a result of a boundary study where a number of students were transitioned from Lakeshore Discovery due to the extreme over capacity at Lakeshore Discovery.
 Approved funding from the Ministry allowed for an eight room addition to be constructed at Belle River to accommodate all the transitioning students.
 The students in the Belle River, Comber and partial Gosfield North catchment areas now have the FI program choice closer to their home.
 Previously, Lakeshore was the option.
 The FI population is projected to remain consistent over time, relative to any new housing development; however, the school is projected to increase in population because of the development.
 Currently, Belle River PS has 5 portables on site.
 A recent business case was submitted to the Ministry of Education for a new school to help alleviate the over capacity pressures in both Lakeshore Discovery and Belle River Public School.
 Fortunately, a new school between Belle River and Lakeshore was approved by the Ministry because of the current and future growth in this area.
+There is the possibility that the new school will be a combination of the French Immersion students from Belle River and Lakeshore Discovery.

-Belle River Public School 2021 2022 2023 2024 2025 2026
+Belle River Public School 2022 2023 2024 2025 2026 2027

-FI Enrolment 212 212 217 222 228 233
+FI Enrolment 213 202 203 204 208 205

-English Enrolment 534 545 535 532 531 539
+English Enrolment 544 520 521 525 534 529

-Total Enrolment 746 757 752 754 759 772
+Total Enrolment 757 722 724 729 742 734

-% FI 28% 28% 29% 29% 30% 30%
+% FI 28% 28% 28% 28% 28% 28%

-Belle River PS: 212 FI Students
+Belle River PS: 202 FI Students

 Bellewood Public School (single track FI) implemented the JK-8 FI program years ago.
 The popularity has been so significant that a Program Accommodation Review was conducted involving Bellewood.
 In 2011, with over 1000 students, it was necessary with 9 portables on site and approximately 200 JK-SK students having to attend Glenwood because of the capacity pressures.
 The result was the opening of the now former Giles Campus FI school in a temporary location (W.D.
 Lowe).
 As a result, the JK and SK students moved back.
 However, the popularity continued to soar as there were 11 portables on site with 906 students in 2020.
 The students in the Glenwood, Southwood, Central, Roseland, Talbot Trail and partial Marlborough catchment areas feed into Bellewood.
 Because of the continued popularity a program and boundary adjustment with Bellewood and Central was implemented for the 2018-2019 school year.
-Central became a dual track school now offers JK/SK/1/2/3 FI with the phased in approach of an additional grade level each year.
+Central became a dual track school now offers JK/SK/1/2/3/4 FI with the phased in approach of an additional grade level each year.
 The western portion of the previous Bellewood boundary is now directed to Central.
-This has alleviated the over-capacity at Bellewood each year and there currently sits four portables on site in 2022.
+This has alleviated the over-capacity at Bellewood each year and there currently sits two portables on site in 2023.
+Because the population has declined, largely in part to the boundary change and Covid, a program adjustment may be analyzed to move the French Immersion at Central back to Bellewood to create efficiencies.

-Bellewood Public School 2021 2022 2023 2024 2025 2026
+Bellewood Public School 2022 2023 2024 2025 2026 2027

-FI Enrolment 827 763 743 723 703 690
+FI Enrolment 755 699 683 663 650 640

 English Enrolment 0 0 0 0 0 0

-Total Enrolment 827 763 743 723 703 690
+Total Enrolment 755 699 683 663 650 640

-% FI 100% 100% 100% 100% 100% 100%
+% Fl 100% 100% 100% 100% 100% 100%

-Bellewood: 763 FI Students
+Bellewood: 699 FI Students